weigu1/python_threading/README.md

    ```

 3. A GUI window will appear with a button.
 Pressing the button will set the `button_pressed_flag` to true, triggering the main program logic.

-## Contributing

-Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.